Faithlife/styled-ui/catalog/WELCOME.md

 ## How to use

 1. Make sure a `.npmrc` file is present in your repo, which should contain something like: `@faithlife:registry=http://npm.faithlife.io`
 1. Run `yarn add @faithlife/styled-ui styled-components@4`. **Make sure to add styled-ui as a peer dependency to your project if you are hosting it within Faithlife.com (see below)**.
 1. Use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) so your bundle does not include styled-ui directly
 1. Ship it!

 ## Guidelines for use

 Use the className prop to control margins, font appearance, etc on an imported component.
 Prefer not to add style hacks that override the contents of the component (such as a style that uses a pseudo selector to display additional content), since the underlying styles could change in a future version update.
 If you need this level of customization, copy the component and styles into your own project and continue on from there.

-If you're using the included Bootstrap components, you can use the [spacing utilities](https://getbootstrap.com/docs/4.1/utilities/spacing/) in the className prop.

 ## How to contribute